clueserver/NWEA/Readme.txt

 It would help if you have admins who have not installed/configured nginx before.
 It can also speed up the installs on multiple machines by running the script over ssh.

+Installation instructions:

+Run the install script in the directory containing the fires from the git repository on the machine where you want the program installed.

+./install-nginx.pl

+and the program will do the rest.